bestia-dev-archived/indexeddb_from_rust/README.md

 Indexeddb is the standard database storage inside the browser.
 It is not Sql.
 It is a document database.
 It is more or less a key-value storage, but the value can be a javascript object and that can be complex.
-The api is completely async, strange and in javascript.
+The api is in javascript, uses old fashioned callbacks and events, completely async, without async/await or Promises.
 How to use it efficiently from rust?
-This is a question.
+This is the question.

 ## F12 developer tools